Regular Reduction of Controlled Hamiltonian System with Symplectic Structure and Symmetry: Applications

 \section{Applications}

-As the applications of regular point reduction theory of RCH system with symmetry, in this section, we first study the regular point reducible RCH system on a Lie group, and its $R_P$-reduced RCH system is a RCH system on a coadjoint orbit $ \mathcal{O}_\mu \subset \mathfrak{g}^\ast, \; \mu \in \mathfrak{g}^\ast$, where $\mathfrak{g}$ is a Lie algebra of $G$ and $\mathfrak{g}^\ast$ is the dual of $\mathfrak{g}$.
-Next, we regard the rigid body and heavy top as well as them with internal rotors (or the external force torques) as the regular point reducible RCH systems on the rotation group $\textmd{SO}(3)$ and on the Euclidean group $\textmd{SE}(3)$, respectively, and give their $R_P$-reduced RCH systems and discuss their RCH-equivalence.
+As the applications of regular point reduction theory of RCH systems with symmetries, in this section, we first study the regular point reducible RCH systems on a Lie group and on its generalization, respectively, and give their $R_P$-reduced RCH systems, which are the RCH systems on a coadjoint orbit and on its generalization, respectively.
+Next, we describe uniformly the rigid body and heavy top, as well as them with internal rotors (or the external force torques) as the regular point reducible RCH systems on the rotation group $\textmd{SO}(3)$ and on the Euclidean group $\textmd{SE}(3)$, as well as on their generalizations, respectively, and give their $R_P$-reduced RCH systems and discuss their RCH-equivalences.
 Moreover, in order to understand well the abstract definition of RCH system and the significance of Theorem 3.3, we describe the RCH system from the viewpoint of port Hamiltonian system with a symplectic structure, and state the relationship between RCH-equivalence and equivalence of port Hamiltonian system.